Why the Manga and Anime Craze Never Went Away

 Anime fans can be a child, a teen, a young professional or can even be adults whose love for the anime characters never waned because they will forever be an important part of their growing up and coming of age years.

-In Indonesia, the many episodes of nonton anime id are endless as they can be streamed or downloaded in anime indo platforms.
+In Indonesia, the many episodes of nonton anime id are endless as they can be streamed or downloaded in streaming anime platforms.
 The size of anime fans continues to grow that even Netflix acknowledges there’s a large global audience waiting for the streaming giant not only to broadcast original anime series; but also to produce new ones in the same breadth and depth as the Japanese classics, if not better.
 As a matter of fact, Netflix made its first original anime production in 2014 with Knights of Sidonia, and has since expanded its library of original anime series.

 How Die Hard Anime Fans Keep the Anime World Alive